-Subspecialty-Specific Background and Intent: For programs with fewer than seven fellows, there is no separate minimum associate program director FTE support beyond what is specified for core faculty members.
+For programs with fewer than seven fellows, there is no separate minimum associate program director FTE support beyond what is specified for core faculty members.
 Programs will need to use the minimum aggregate FTE for core faculty members to support the associate program director, who is also a core faculty member.
 See the Subspecialty-Specific Background and Intent box in the core faculty section (II.B.4.c)) for clarification of expectations for associate program director FTE support for programs with approved complements of fewer than seven fellows.

 II.A.3.
-Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core) II.A.3.a).(1) The program director must have at least three years of documented educational and/or administrative experience in an ACGME-accredited internal medicine cardiovascular disease fellowship or interventional cardiology fellowship.
-(Core)

-Subspecialty-Specific Background and Intent: The educational/administrative experience can be as an associate program director, core faculty member, faculty member, or subspecialty education coordinator for an ACGME-accredited internal medicine residency program, or as program director, associate program director, core faculty member, or faculty member for an ACGME-accredited internal medicine subspecialty program.
-The experience does not include time spent as a fellow.
-Chief residency experience in a fourth-year position with junior faculty member responsibilities does count.
-Teaching/administrative experience is cumulative across multiple programs.

-II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or by the American Osteopathic Board of Internal Medicine (AOBIM), or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) II.A.3.b).(1) The Review Committee only accepts current ABIM or AOBIM certification in interventional cardiology. ^(Core) II.A.4.
-Program Director Responsibilities be a role model of professionalism; (Core)

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core)

-II.A.4.a) The program director must:
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core) II.A.3.a).(1) The program director should continue in his or her position for a length of time adequate to maintain continuity of leadership and program stability.
+(Detail) II.A.3.a).(2) The program director must have at least three years of participation as an active faculty member in an ACGME-accredited education program.
+(Detail) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Family Medicine, Internal Medicine, Psychiatry and Neurology, Otolaryngology - Head and Neck Surgery, Pediatrics, or Psychiatry or by the American Osteopathic Board of Family Physicians, Internal Medicine, Neurology and Psychiatry, or Ophthalmology and Otolaryngology - Head and Neck Surgery, or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) II.A.4.
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; (Core)